woodRock/fishy-business/docs/source/literature.rst

     * Can discover more formulas that previous method.
     * Implements Normalizaing flows.
     * Method for generalized symmetries (abitrary modularity in the compuational graph formula)

+Related:
+    * Banzahf discussed the Feynman AI benchmark dataset at 2022-10-28 - ECRG.
+        * He employed correlation + linear scaling to exploit the shape of the data, a global measure, to find the best fit and reduce the search space.

 tegmark2021aipoincare
 ---------------------